Telemetry

 Example

-nv set service telemetry histogram egress-buffer sample-interval
+nv set system telemetry histogram egress-buffer sample-interval

 Configures the egress queue histogram sampling interval.
 You can specify a value between 128 and 1000000000.
 The default value is 1024 nanoseconds.